aaronrai24/DollarDiscordBot/markdown/patch_notes.md

 ### Deeper Integration with Spotipy API

 - Added a new command, `!spotify_playlist (playlist name)`, that allows users to search for playlists on Spotify.
 This command will play the first result found on Spotify.
-- Added a new command, `!lofi`, that plays lofi playlist on Spotify.

 ### Embed Creator